-1. Cheating is a Proctorial Offence.
-Your practical reports are part of the University's examination system; any student caught copying another student's work will be reported to the Proctors who have wide-ranging powers including the power to reduce the class of your degree.
-For more information on the seriousness of plagiarism, see Section 13.
+Cheating is a Proctorial Offence.
+Your practical reports are part of the University's examination system; any student caught copying another student's work will be considered by the Chair of Moderators and could be reported to the Proctors who have wide-ranging powers including the power to reduce the class of your degree.
+For more information on the seriousness of plagiarism, see Section 14.
 Note that you will need to 'sign' an electronic Declaration of Authorship when submitting your reports (see sample at Appendix K) and all submitted reports will be scanned by plagiarism detection software.